Jayden Reid (English footballer)

-Jayden Andrew Reid (born 22 April 2001) is an English professional footballer who plays as a winger or forward for Veikkausliiga club IFK Mariehamn.
+Jayden Andrew Reid (born 22 April 2001) is an English professional footballer who plays as a winger or forward for Kosovo First League club Istogu.

 Reid came through the youth systems of Manchester United and Swansea City before turning professional with Birmingham City in 2019.
 He made his Football League debut towards the end of the 2019–20 EFL Championship season, and spent time on loan to Barrow and Walsall in 2020–21.
 Birmingham released him in 2021 and he signed for Portsmouth, where injury prevented him from playing.
 He joined IFK Mariehamn in 2024.

 Early career

 Reid was born in 2001 in Luton, Bedfordshire.
 His older brother Tyler also became a professional footballer.
 Tyler joined Manchester United's Academy in 2012, and Jayden followed him.
 After Tyler signed for Swansea City, Jayden again followed him, and took up a two-year scholarship with the club.
 He played on the wing or as an attacking midfielder for the under-18 team and occasionally for the under-23s, but was not offered a professional contract when his scholarship came to an end.